10 Internet of Things IoT Healthcare Examples

 The inhaler is the most crucial device for controlling asthma disease.
 Asthma is a tragic disease that is not curable and often involves sudden, unpredictable attacks.
 At that instant, an inhaler acts as a significant cure to overcome these sudden attacks.

 Healthcare IoT provides a smart solution to deal with the problem effectively.
-IIoT-connected inhaler is a sensor-connected inhaler that alerts the patient by monitoring the frequency of attacks and triggering factors, such as environmental factors, to prevent future asthma attacks.
+An IIoT-connected inhaler is a sensor-connected inhaler that alerts the patient by monitoring the frequency of attacks and triggering factors, such as environmental factors, to prevent future asthma attacks.
 These smart inhalers can also alert the patient when they misuse them or leave them at home.

 8. IoT Healthcare Example: Hearing Aid

 More than 400 million people suffer from progressive hearing loss, which poses a significant concern.
 IoMT-connected devices, such as IoT-based hearing aids, can make life easier and safer for those with hearing loss.
 This IoT hearing aid can listen to several conversations at once or focus on a single sound in a noisy environment.
+As hearing aids become more connected and more capable, they enter the broader IoMT security landscape – a consideration for both healthcare organizations and the patients who rely on them.

 9. IoT Healthcare Example: IoT Security Cameras